inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/rules.md

 As previously mentioned actions are also free to define any kind of _input parameters_ they need.
 This is done using the `input` configuration property.
 This property maps the names of the input parameters to their expected Java type.
-For example, the `elapsed_millis` action declares a single input variable named `sinceNanos` which has the type `long`.
+For example, the `a_timing_elapsedMillis` action declares a single input variable named `sinceNanos` which has the type `long`.
 Note that for input parameters automatic primitive unboxing is supported.

-Another example where the action even defines multiple inputs is `string_replace_all`.
+Another example where the action even defines multiple inputs is `a_string_replace_all`.
 Guess what this action does?
 [Hint](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#replaceAll-java.lang.String-java.lang.String).

-The fourth example shown above is `get_method_fqn`, which uses the _special_ input parameters `_methodName` and `_class`.
+The fourth example shown above is `a_method_getClassFQN`, which uses the _special_ input parameter `_class`.
 The fact that these variables are special is indicated by the leading underscore.
 When normally invoking actions from rules, the user has to take care that all input parameters are assigned a value.
 For special input parameters inspectIT automatically assigned the desired value.
-This means that for example `get_method_fqn` can be called without manually assigning any parameter, like it was done in the initial example in the [rules section](instrumentation/rules.md).
+This means that for example `a_method_getClassFQN` can be called without manually assigning any parameter, like it was done in the initial example in the [rules section](instrumentation/rules.md).
 An overview of all available special input parameters is given below:

 |Parameter Name|Type| Description
 |---|---|---|